bayareawebpro/wp-modules/README.md

 ```

 ### Render the Module in a Template:
-Render Directly in Template with custom parameters.
+Render directly in template with custom parameters.
 ```
 TestimonialsModule::make(array(
     'template' => 'aside',